 Bicycle Brakes Assembly – Which One To Choose?

-In simple language, “Bicycle Brakes” are a mechanism which stops your bike from moving further.
+In simple language, “Bicycle Brakes” are a mechanism that stops your bike from moving further.
 Furthermore, It refers to both the levers at the bars and the braking mechanism that stops the wheel from turning.
 There are few options available from which you can choose depending on the type of ride you do.

 Bicycle Brake Types & Uses